tknarr/PyAuth/README.rst

 Currently the TOTP implementation is coded to use a 30-second time period compatible with Google Authenticator.
 Future work will include allowing for different time periods.

-Encryption of the database.
-Right now it's a plain wxWidgets configuration file with one section per entry.
-The code sets permissions to keep the file readable only by the user themselves.
-That's problematic on Windows, but I'm not really targeting that platform since it's got a good option in WinAuth.
-I'm planning on adding encryption to keep the secret strings in the database from being easily read by malware, at the cost of having to manually enter a password when the program starts (with the user having the option of leaving the password blank and the secrets unencrypted).

 Usage
 -----